86 Comments

 Texas sends its first busload of migrants to NYC.

 Greg Abbott deserves credit for pulling off the biggest political stunt of the decade (and, perhaps, the century to date).
 Other Republican governors followed suit.
-Immigration suddenly became a hot topic in blue states far from any national border and a leading electoral issue nationwide.
+Immigration suddenly became a hot topic in blue states far from the southern border and a leading electoral issue nationwide.

 riparian's avatar